ozankiratli/kodi-fcast-receiver/README.md

 Grab the zip from the [releases page](https://github.com/ozankiratli/kodi-fcast-receiver/releases) and use **Settings → Add-ons → Install from zip file**.
 Updates are then manual.

+**Already running a zip install?** A zip install has no repository behind it, so Kodi has nothing to check for new versions.
+Install the repository as described above and Kodi will pick up newer releases for the add-on you already have — there is no need to uninstall it first.

 ## Configuration

 Enable the following Kodi setting for speed control: